pressbooks/pressbooks/readme.txt

 Please note that Pressbooks >= 3.9.2 requires [PrinceXML 20160929](http://www.princexml.com/latest/) or later.

 == Changelog ==

+= 3.9.5.1 =
+* **Enhancement:** Added [`pb_cover_image`](https://github.com/pressbooks/pressbooks/pull/540/) filter to improve support for networks which host uploaded content on a third-party server (props to @monkecheese).
+* **Fix:** Fixed a discrepancy in the line height of PrinceXML PDF exports of books using Cardo as the body font which resulted from an invalid descender value.
+* **Fix:** Fixed an issue where the Network Sharing & Privacy page would not update the associated site option value.
+* **Fix:** Fixed the vertical alignment of the Facebook share button in the webbook theme (props to @colomet).

 = 3.9.5 =
 * **Enhancement:** The Pressbooks Publisher theme has been streamlined and refreshed.